-MACHAR is a MATLAB library which dynamically computes constants that characterize the floating point arithmetic system on a computer, by William Cody.
+machar, a Python code which dynamically computes constants that characterize the floating point arithmetic system on a computer, by William Cody.

 The constants include the value of the "machine epsilon", the smallest number that can be added to 1 and make a difference.
 However, it includes many other quantities of interest, including the arithmetic base, the largest and smallest magnitudes, and so on.